honojs/website/guides/middleware.md

 ## Third-party Middleware

 Built-in middleware does not depend on external modules, but third-party middleware can depend on third-party libraries.
-So with them, we may make more complex application.
+So with them, we may make a more complex application.

-For example, we are planning to release "_graphql-server_" middleware and "_firebase-auth_" middleware.
+For example, we have GraphQL Server Middleware, Sentry Middleware, Firebase Auth Middleware, and others.